nobodyisnobody/write-ups/SunshineCTF.2022/pwn/Magic.the.GatheRIIng/README.md

 When playing the game, a string "Basic Troll" or "Basic Land" is printed, via pointers to this strings..

-Luckily for us, one of this pointer if reachable with our oob write on stack , the "Basic Land" sring pointer.
+Luckily for us, one of this pointer is reachable with our oob write on stack , the "Basic Land" string pointer.

 So we will overwrite this pointer, with the `puts()` function GOT address